Special-K-s-Flightsim-Bots/DCSServerBot/README.md

   img = 'http://3.bp.blogspot.com/-2u16gMPPgMQ/T1wfXR-bn9I/AAAAAAAAFrQ/yBKrNa9Q88U/s1600/chuck-norris-in-war-middle-east-funny-pinoy-jokes-2012.jpg'
   dcsbot.updateEmbed('myEmbed', title, description, img)
 ```
-If no embed is there, the updateEmbed() call will generate it for you.
+If no embed named "myEmbed" is there already, the updateEmbed() call will generate it for you, otherwise it will be replaced with this one.

 ### How to enable Mission Statistics
 The bot is capable of capturing some easy mission statistics, that'll give an overview about the current situation (red vs blue) and how well they played.